LPD-EPFL/lockin/README.md

 - `MUTEXEE`: our new optimized `MUTEX` algorithm;
 - `MUTEXEEF`: `MUTEXEE` with bounded maximum tail latencies;
 - `LOCKPROF`: a simple lock profiler that prints stats about contention.
+- `GLK`: the generic lock algorithm that adapts  to the contention levels and performs in either TICKET, MCS, or MUTEX mode.
+- `GLS`: the generic locking service API that manages locks.
+GLS uses the GLK algorithm.

 `lock_in.h` includes more lock implementations (experimental).